-Your DEWALT tool is double insulated in accordance with EN60745; therefore no earth wire is required.
+Your DEWALT tool is double insulated; therefore no earth wire is required.

-WARNING: 115 V units have to be operated via a fail-safe isolating transformer with an earth screen between the primary and secondary winding.
+A WARNING: 115 V units have to be operated via a fail-safe isolating transformer with an earth screen between the primary and secondary winding.

 If the supply cord is damaged, it must be replaced only by DEWALT or an authorised service organisation.